swcarpentry/DEPRECATED-boot-camps/python/2d-PythonFunctionsAndModules/Readme.md

 This program should print each input on its own line.

-Try changing the first argument of xrange to 0 and re-run to see what happens.
+Try iterating over the whole of the `sys.argv` list, rather than just all but the first item, and see what happens.

 # Fin